-Who had the most strikeouts in a no-hitter?
+Who had the most strikeouts in a no-hitter in major league history?
 Max Scherzer of the Washington Nationals fanned 17 without a walk against the Mets on Oct.
 3, 2015 – just three months after his first no-no. California Angels right-hander Nolan Ryan (more on him later) struck out 17 with four walks against the Detroit Tigers on July 15, 1973 – exactly two months after his first no-hitter.

 Just two days after Means’ performance, Wade Miley tied a single-season record by becoming the third left-hander to fire a no-hitter.
 Then on Aug.
 14, 2021, Gilbert threw his gem against the Padres to break the mark held by Randy Johnson, Fernando Valenzuela and Terry Mulholland threw in 1990, Sandy Koufax of the Los Angeles Dodgers, Bo Belinsky of the Los Angeles Angels and Jack Kralick of the Twins in 1962 and Ed Morris of the Columbus Buckeyes, Dick Burns of the Cincinnati Outlaw Reds and Ed Cushman of the Brewers in 1884.